dmbarbour/glas/docs/GlasApps.md

 A reader channel essentially has a 'lossy' flag, removed by read and set by writes that would overflow capacity of a lossy channel.

+*Note:* It is feasible for a copy of a reader to extend its capacity or mark lossy, but I'm uncertain whether this is a good feature or not.

 ### Writer Methods

 * **write:\[List, Of, Values\]** - Update.
 Add values to end of channel.
 Response is unit.
 Runtime error if there is insufficient available capacity, unless the channel is also 'lossy'.

+## Graphical User Interface

+The conventional GUI model is a terrible fit for my vision of software systems.
+The bindings between the GUI and application state are indirect, difficult to comprehend or modify.
+Composition is not reliably supported at all.
+There is no way to extend the GUI without invasive modification of code.

+For Glas, I'm contemplating an alternative model based on editable projections and interaction grammars.
+Discussion in [Glas GUI](GlasGUI.md).

 ## External Effects

+A transaction cannot perform synchronous IO with external systems.
+The transaction must commit before external interactions begin.
+Thus, most feedback must be provided through futures or channels.
+Exceptions for fire-and-forget.

 ### Application Control